jessepav/lacygoill-wiki-backup/vim/vimscript.md

 ##
 ##
 ##
-# Nombres
+# Numbers

-How to represent an hexadecimal number?
+How to represent a hexadecimal number?

 Use the `0x` prefix: